singerlabgt/MultisensoryFlickerHumanIntracranial/README.md

 Requirements:
 - Most scripts were run using MATLAB R2019b (but likely would work on more recent versions).
-- analysis/echo_analysis.m was on MATLAB R2022b (requires higher version than R2019b due to the use of MATLAB function pyrun.m, introduced in R2021b).
+- analysis/echo_analysis.m was run on MATLAB R2022b (requires higher version than R2019b due to the use of MATLAB function pyrun.m, introduced in R2021b).
 - analysis/echo_analysis.py runs on Python 3.9.
 - The following packages are required:
 	- Chronux (http://chronux.org/)